alanng10/class-lang/Docue/Article/Single/a.md

 Calling Final maide on Bool or Int does nothing, only returns Bool true.

 Single System modules Bool and Int classes has no comp defined on them.

+Comp has Type of class TypeName instead of Class of class ClassName.
+Type is result Type of the comp.
+Comp that has "glob" index word after Count index word is glob comp.

 GlobGetOperate is operate that trigg glob field get.
 The operate has syntax that start with "glob" index word, follow by